shhschilling/MasterTwo/Readme.md

 # Uninstallation under Linux

-Run the program ./MasterTwoUninstall in the installation directory of MasterTwo.
+Run the program `./MasterTwoUninstall` in the installation directory of `MasterTwo`.

 # Installatiion under  MACOS and Windows

 To install the package

-* Quit Mathematica if it is running.
-Uninstall the older version of MasterTwo, if present.
+* Quit `Mathematica` .
+Uninstall  older version of `MasterTwo`, if present.
+* Start Mathematica
-* Start Mathematica and type $Path in order to find out the exact path of the Autoload directories of your Mathematica distribution
+* Type $Path: Lists the path(s)  of the Autoload directories of your Mathematica distribution
 * Copy the files
   * `Fermions.m`
   *  `Integrals.m `
   *  `MasterTwo.m `
 in one of the Autoload directories.
 *  Close Mathematica.
 *  In your next Mathematica session you can start the package by typing in `<<MasterTwo` `